- Arts and Design

 The publisher George's Charpentier and his wife Marguerite however, were interested in Renoir's works; he socialized with their associates where he met authors and obtained commissions from people in their circle.
 It had taken him some time but he was starting to achieve something with his art, his persistence was starting to pay off.

 Renoirs "Moulin De Galette"

 His Travels & Life

-The painting opposite is one of Renoir's more famous ones, although many of his works are examples of his fine craftsmanship.
+The painting above is one of Renoir's more famous ones - many of his works are examples of his fine craftsmanship.

 In 1881 he traveled to Algeria then Italy, where he met the composer Wagner whom he painted - he did portraits and paintings of many of the people he knew during his lifetime.

 In 1883 Renoir spent the summer in Guernsey, a channel island in the English Channel where he did 15 paintings.
 While in Montmarte he employed a model, Sazanne Valadon whom he painted; she herself became an accomplished artist.
 Pierre Renoir's recognition grew as he continued to produce great works of art.

 In 1890 he married his long-time girlfriend Aline Victorine Charigot - they had 3 sons together, she bore his first son Pierre before they were married.
 Pierre became an actor on the stage and in film, Jean a filmmaker and Claude a ceramic artist - like their father they were all involved in the arts world.